kotartemiy/extract-news-api/README.md

 # extract-news-api
-Flask code to deploy an API to pull structured data from online news articles
+Flask code to deploy an API that pulls structured data from online news articles.

+This is a source code of an API that you can find here (free plan available): https://rapidapi.com/kotartemiy/api/extract-news

 ## Demo
 ![](extract_image.png)